Hobbes74/XCOM-Terrain-Pack/README.md

 DESCRIPTION
 -----------
-The Terrain Pack contains 70+ new terrains, as well as a new globe, to supplement those of the original UFO: Defense game while playing it through OpenXCom, UFO2000 or even the original game.
-It was originally created by Hobbes for UFO2000, who later updated it for use in OpenXCom, and expanded it with the contributions of other authors.
+The Terrain Pack contains 70+ terrains, as well as a new globe, to supplement those of the original UFO: Defense game while playing it through OpenXCom, UFO2000 or even the original game.
+It was originally created by Hobbes for his UFO2000 terrains, who later updated it for use in OpenXCom, and expanded it with the contributions of other authors.

 The pack includes all published terrain mods for the original game made by Hobbes, and all the terrains made for the UFO2000 opensource multiplayer clone of the original XCom game (http://ufo2000.sourceforge.net/) by Hobbes and other authors.
-All of those were originally published and hosted on Hobbes' old Area 51 website (http://area51.xcomufo.com/) until it went dead.
-It also includes Hobbes' first version of the Terrain Pack, which included all his UFO2000 terrains.
+All of those were originally published and hosted on Hobbes' old Area 51 website (http://area51.xcomufo.com/) until it went dead around 2015.

-Many of these UFO2000 terrains were later converted by Hobbes to use in OpenXCom, it was required to create new AI route nodes (.RMP files) by Hobbes for all of them in order to work with the original game, since the multiplayer versions didn't require those files.
-This version of the Terrain Pack is specifically designed for OpenXCom and also includes new terrains created specifically for OpenXCom by several authors and published on the OpenXCom forums.
+Many of these UFO2000 terrains were later converted by Hobbes to use in OpenXCom, as it was required to create new AI route nodes (.RMP files) for all of them in order to work with the original game and OpenXCom, since the multiplayer versions didn't require those files.

-For the individual history of all these terrains and their original authors, please read the AUTHORS and ORIGINAL FILES parts of this document, which lists the different versions of the terrains made over the years for the original game, UFO2000 and OpenXCom.
+The current version of the Terrain Pack is specifically designed for OpenXCom and also includes new terrains created specifically for it by several authors and published on the OpenXCom forums, with the individual mod links provided on the included LICENSE.

-To keep all these files available, the Terrain Pack now contains a folder called \Original Files with all the .zip files of the terrains that were released and distributed by Hobbes and the UFO2000 authors, as well as the web pages where they were available.
+To keep all these files available, the Terrain Pack contains a folder called \Original Files with all the .zip files of the terrains that were released and distributed on the Area 51 website as well as its relevant web pages«.
 It also includes all the necessary XCom editors, tools and documentation that were used to create these terrain mods.
-This will allow OpenXCom and UFO2000 players to keep playing them in the future and for XCom modders to keep using them to other terrains.
+This will allow everyone to keep playing them in the future and for XCom modders to keep using them to other terrains.

-Finally, there is a folder called 'Original Terrains' which contains all the original published versions of all the terrains included, as well
 "This is a gift from all the terrain modders involved to the XCom community, from all of us who were a part of the UFO2000 project and had to learn how to create XCom terrains from virtually zero other than the original game files.
 Play, enjoy, learn, modify and use them well in the future as we did with them." - Hobbes, January 17th, 2022.

-TERRAIN LIST (for OpenXCom)
+TERRAIN LIST (OpenXCom)
 ---------------------------
 Geoscape Terrains:
 * CULTAFARMA (vanilla Farm + several new map blocks)